Drezlan/Jade-Regent/Campaign Timeline/Campaign Timeline.md

 did you?
 J

- And OG will pull it out of what i'm sure is the bag of holding and presented to it.
+ ShinobiAnd OG will pull it out of what i'm sure is the bag of holding and presented to it.

 He kind of holds his hand out for a moments.